Rudolph E. Tanzi: Career

-In 2005, Tanzi and his ex-trainee and late colleague, Robert Moir, reported in the Journal of Biological Chemistry the existence of auto-antibodies against oligomeric Abeta, which they showed to protect against risk for AD.
-This discovery inspired Roger Nitsch and the Swiss biotech, Neurimmune to develop an AD therapy based on isolating those auto-antibodies from memory B-cells and reverse translating them into the promising beta-amyloid immunotherapy, aducanumab.

 In 2014, Tanzi, and his ex-trainees, Doo Yeon Kim and Se Hoon Choi, were the first to use human stem cells to create three-dimensional cell culture organoids of AD, dubbed by The New York Times as “Alzheimer's-in-a-Dish”.
 This model was the first to recapitulate all three key AD pathological hallmarks in vitro, and, most importantly, resolved a decades-long debate as to whether Abeta pathology causes the formation of neurofibrillary tangles.
 Using this system, they were the first to definitively show that amyloid plaques directly cause neurofibrillary tangles, something that could not be shown in mouse models of early-onset familial AD gene mutations in APP and the presenilins (owing to differences in mouse and human isoforms of the Tau protein, the principal component of neurofibrillary tangles).
 This 3-D cell culture model/human brain organoid system of AD has also made drug screening considerably faster and more cost-effective.
 Most recently, using a modified 3-D human stem cell-derived neural-glial cell AD model, Tanzi has helped develop therapies targeted against neuroinflammation in AD.
-These include ALZT-OP1 (AZTherapies) targeting microglial activation and neuroinflammation, and a neuroprotective drug combination, called AMX0035 (Amylyx, co-founded by Josh Cohen, Justin Klee with Tanzi serving as the founding chair of the Scientific Advisory Board).
-AMX0035 was successful in a phase 2 clinical trial of ALS and is now under consideration for approval by the FDA, while it is also being tested in a phase 2 clinical trial in AD patients.